MCDReforged/MCDReforged/docs/source/command.rst

 Permission management
 ^^^^^^^^^^^^^^^^^^^^^

-``!!MCDR permission`` commands are used to manipulate player's permission.
+``!!MCDR permission`` sub-commands are used to manipulate player's permission.
 Its short form is ``!!MCDR perm``.
 Directly enter command ``!!MCDR perm`` will show the help message of the permission manipulation commands

 Here's a table of the commands